-The surgery happened on Tuesday and Charlie came through with flying colors less a few bad teeth.
-Charlie has charmed everyone me meets especially the Staff at the Vet hospital, so much so one of them asked if she could adopt Charlie.
+The surgery happened a few weeks ago and Charlie came through with flying colors less a few bad teeth.
+Charlie has charmed everyone me meets especially the Staff at the Vet hospital.

 Charlie’s recovery is one that had many players involved.
 The wonderful people who found him roped to a backdoor and brought him into my arms.
 Wendy Opel who checked on him and coordinated his daily vet check and meds, The Drs Elizabeth Daher & Norma Woodburn who did the diagnoses, first surgeries, and provided daily care to his wounds, the GREAT Docs at Annapolis Vet Hospital who sewed up his internal organs that were punctured by the BBQ skewer found inside poor Charlie, the volunteers at Westie Rescue who ran his butt into the hospital and checked on him daily.

 The last group who have helped Charlie has been the many angels who have donated to offset almost 60% of his bills Charlie has been racking up.

 - Emergency Vet surgery: $3,800

 - Vet Bill: $3,849.84 so far and rising